 Have you ever been part of a high-performing team, where everyone worked together towards a shared set of goals, where everyone knew their role, and there was plenty of mutual respect, cooperation and collaboration?
-Do you remember looking forward to going into work every day?
+Do you remember looking forward to going to work every day?

-Or have you been on the other end of spectrum, working on the team from hell, that was plagued by mistrust and conflict, and where you counted down the days until you could escape on annual leave?
+Or have you been on the other end of the spectrum, working on the team from hell, that was plagued by mistrust and conflict, where you counted down the days until you could escape on annual leave?

 Most people will have experienced both, because the truth is, as a business owner or manager, you can never really know how well (or not) people will work together until you have to build a team, and it’s often a case of trial and error.

-So what is a high performing team?
+What is a high performing team?

 High-performing, effective teams share some characteristics: